arangodb/docs/3.5/data-modeling-collections-database-methods.md

-- *smartJoinAttribute: in an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to smart join collection.
+- *smartJoinAttribute: in an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to SmartJoin collection.
 Additionally, the sharding key for a document in this collection must contain the value of this attribute, followed by a colon, followed by the actual primary key of the document.